vermilion4/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays current directory contents in a long format.
 ## 4-listmorefiles
 This script displays current directory contents, including hidden files (starting with .).
 Uses the long format.
+## 5-listfilesdigitonly
+Displays current directory contents.
+- Long format
+- with user and group IDs displayed numerically
+- And hidden files (starting with .)